tdiesler/nessus-activemq/README.md

 # Docker Image Example

-This is an example on how you could create your own Docker Image For Apache ActiveMQ Artemis based on CentOS or Debian (JDK 8) or AdoptOpen JDK 11 (Ubuntu).
+This is an example on how you could create your own Docker Image For Apache ActiveMQ Artemis based on CentOS (JDK 8).

 # Preparing